 Like their civilian counterparts, fire protection specialists in the Air Force are charged with protecting people, property and the environment from fires and disasters.
-Not only do they conduct fire prevention techniques, these airmen are firefighters in every sense of the word, performing rescues and handling hazardous materials.
+Not only do they conduct fire prevention techniques, but these airmen are also firefighters in every sense of the word, performing rescues and handling hazardous materials.

 This job is categorized as Air Force Specialty Code (AFSC) 3E7X1.

 In addition to directing and planning fire protection activities, these airmen analyze fire protection operations for trends and potential problems and devise corrective measures if any issues are discovered.
 They provide fire protection guidance, coordinate pre-incident plans, and train others on specialized fire protection equipment and procedures.

 Fire protection specialists also inspect and maintain fire protection vehicles, equipment, and protective clothing, and manage fire alarm communications centers.
 They inspect Air Force facilities for fire hazards, ensure fire extinguishers are inspected and distributed as needed, and conduct fire prevention awareness and training.